 Little kids: If your bedtime is always 10 minutes after sunset, and tonight the sun sets at 5:10 pm for you, when’s your bedtime today?
 Bonus: If spring starts 3 months from now, what month will that be?

 Big kids: If today you got only 9 hours of sunlight, when was your sunrise and sunset if noon was right in the middle?
-Bonus: If winter starts on the 21st this year and on the 22nd this year, how many days do we wait for the next start of winter?
+Bonus: If winter started on the 22nd in 2016 and on the 21st this year, how many days did we wait for the start of this year’s winter?

 The sky’s the limit: If summer starts on June 20th only in leap years, like 2016, and on June 21st the rest of the time, on what date will it start in the year 2050?